UMAprotocol/protocol/packages/sdk/src/libs/stores/README.md

 ### Design Tips

-- the name of the stores directory should reflect the underlying technology, ie: google-store, js-map, mongo, etc.
+- the name of the store's directory should reflect the underlying technology, ie: google-store, js-map, mongo, etc.
-- consider injecting your specific database client into the constructor of the store, this makes it possible to mock this for testing later, and lets the user instanciate this outside your class.
+- consider injecting your specific database client into the constructor of the store, this makes it possible to mock this for testing later, and lets the user instantiate this outside your class.
-- the interface is modeled from a JS Map, so keep in mind this should simply act like a key value store
+- the interface is modeled from a JS Map, so keep in mind this should simply act like a key value store.